I have stumbled and even fallen, but never quit the race – I have and will always keep going.

 There are so many, but if I had to pick just one that would inspire this audience of entrepreneurs, it would have to be Millionaire Fastlane, by M. J. DeMarco.

 - When I have an idea that I believe in, I spend time mentally approaching the idea from all angles and then I develop an execution plan.

 - The one thing that I think I do over and over again, that I believe everyone should do, is to keep a constant line of communication open with myself – a feedback loop – where I continually work on self improvement by analyzing my own ideas and actions and asking myself if I am truly approaching things in the best possible manner.

-What is your favorite quote?The people who are crazy enough to think they can change the world are the ones who do.
+The people who are crazy enough to think they can change the world are the ones who do.

 – Steve Jobs